tcjdesign/dockerfiles/dokuwiki/2017-02-19b/README.md

 Upgrading is done by removing the dokuwiki server container and keeping the old dokuwiki data container.
 Create a new dokuwiki server with latest version and attach volumes from the data container.
+After upgrading or restoring the container the Access Control List Management may not be able to show subpages.
+Change Interface language to another language and back again to fix this weird issue.

 To access the console:
 </br>docker attach [name of container] bash